sevenbamboos/my-blog-origin/source/_posts/mind-map-ml.md

 11.Flexible number of named parameters | `def foo(**user_info)` // Note the call side doesn't need to create a dictionary to use user_info (see source code 01)
 12.Import a function with another name from a module | `from a_module import function_a as function_b`
 13.Arrange function parameters in multiple lines | use two TAB to make parameters look different from function body (see source code 02)
+14.Call methods of super class | `super().__init__(...)`
+15.Open a file without closing it explicitly | `with open('file_name') as file_object:`
+16.Loop through file object line by line | `for line in file_object:` 17.Exception handling | try-except-else block.
+Use pass in except branch to fail silently.
+Note else is not final and there is no final branch.
+18.Is there concept of Option | No. None is same as null.

 ```
 //01